 Who each one is built for

 Zeller is the Australian all rounder.
 Alongside the terminal you get a free business transaction account and card, so it doubles as light banking, which appeals to owners who want their takings, account and card in one place at the lowest counter rate.
+Our full Zeller review breaks down the account and hardware in detail.

 Square is the ecosystem play.
 The same account runs a free online store, invoicing, payment links, appointments and a full POS, so a business that sells across a counter and online, or wants one system for everything, gets more from Square even at the slightly higher in person rate.